jlehtnie/junity/README.md

 Additionally, on GNU/Linux `LD_LIBRARY_PATH` and on Mac OS X `DYLD_LIBRARY_PATH` should be set to `$LIBRARY_PATH`.

-JUnit test reports require Java, Ant and JUnit.
-The JUnit JAR must be in the `CLASSPATH` environment variable.
+JUnit test reports require Java and Ant.

 License
 -------